spicata/obsidiannotes-v.2/content/Econ Class 11.md

 **Budget**: statement of *expected* revenue and *expected* expenditure over the financial year.

 When budget is written, the parts for G1 things are pretty accurate, as they have good enough data on the things already.
-However, things like **unemployment benefits** are usualy inaccurate, as this could be changed by changes in the economy.
+However, things like **unemployment benefits** are usually inaccurate, as this could be changed by changes in the economy.